isissoledad/100DaysOfML/Log.md

 Finally I looked at the Pandas library with more attention.

 **Thoughts** : Taking the course in English will not be easy.

+## Day 2 : July 28 , 2018

+**Today's Progress** : Statistic day!
+Today was a day to remember some concepts of statistics.

+**Thoughts** : It was very difficult to stop and study on a Saturday.